Learn the 5 local SEO tips you can use to rank for Google Near Me Searches.

 First things first, you must have a Google account before you can create Google My Business profile for your business.

 Once you are done and have signed in, you can start creating your profile by doing the following.

 How To Create a Google My Business Listing

-Step 1: Go to Google My Business and select “Start Now”.
+Step 1: Go to Google My Business and select “Manage Now”.

 Step 5: Choose your business category.
 Try to choose the most accurate category that represents your business because it will influence the kind of search terms you appear in Google.

 Step 6: Add your business phone number or website.
 Adding a business phone number is not compulsory but I would recommend you to include them if you want to take advantage of GMB functionalities.

 Step 7: Complete your business verification through a postcard, phone, or email.

 You must verify your business in order to use Google My Business to its fullest.
 You may not be able to update your business information, post status updates, or view analytics if you have yet to verify your business.